Curved Page Divider

 Voluntary Kinship Care

-In voluntary kinship care, children's services involvement occurs.
+In voluntary kinship care, involvement of children's services occurs.
 However, the courts remain uninvolved, so the state will not take legal custody.
 In this circumstance, parents willingly agree to allow their children to live with a relative.

-There will be a case plan and, at times, a document where the parent agrees to the living situation.
+There will be a case plan, and at times, a document in which the parent agrees to the living situation.
 This is often referred to as a safety plan.
-It gives children services time to assess the situation.
-It also gives parents time to receive care, all while ensuring the child's safety.
+It gives children the time to assess the situation.
+It also gives parents time to receive care, all while ensuring the child's safety and well-being.

 Formal Kinship Care